movementkitchen/website/src/pages/courses-workshops/index.md

 * Week 4: Exercise class: Restore mobility in undermoved places - below the waist

-* Week 5: Workshop: Balance with your hips - Your feet, legs and the hips as the pillars of your core (includes an indoor obstacle course)
+* Week 5: Workshop: Balance and Stability (includes an indoor obstacle course)

 * Week 6: Exercise class: Improve torso mechanics and your strength to weight ratio